 To carry out this mission, the Centers offered courses and programs in subjects such as the English language and American history, and later developed special programs in the arts, athletics and adult education.
 They functioned very much as the YMCA did for the general community and some of the Centers are still called YMHA.

-For many years the JCC movement did not consider Jewish education to be one of its central functions.
+its central functions.
 Beginning in the 1970s, however, its potential for informal Jewish education was increasingly recognized.
 In 1985 a commission was established by the umbrella organization (then known as JWB, now known as JCCA) to develop a new educational focus for Community Centers.
 As a result, a variety of important educational programs has been introduced into centers during the past five years.
 Jewish educators have been hired as a resource for staff training and program development.
 Staff and board members are participating in Jewish educational programs in Israel and in North America.
 Educational materials especially suited to these informal settings are being prepared.
 Early childhood and youth programs are proving to be of special interest and are growing at a rapid rate.